ashes00/YTDLP-NG/README.md

 3.  **`ffmpeg` (Essential for Merging):**
     * To merge video and audio streams, `ffmpeg` is **required**.
     * Download `ffmpeg` from [ffmpeg.org](https://ffmpeg.org/download.html).
-    * Ensure the `ffmpeg` executable is placed either in your system's PATH or in the same directory as your `yt-dlp` executable so `yt-dlp` can find it automatically.
+    * Ensure the `ffmpeg` executable is placed either in your system's PATH or in the same directory as your `yt-dlp` executable so `YTDLP-NG` can find it automatically.

 ## How to Use

 1.  **Save & Run:** Save the Python script as `ytdlpng.py` and run it from your terminal: `python3 ytdlpng.py`.
+Alternative you can doubel click one of the release binarys.
+(Linunux: AppImage, Windows: .MSI Installer)

 2.  **Initial Setup:**
     * The first time you run the app, click "Browse" to select your `yt-dlp` executable.